 – We are very happy that some of the leading experts in Norway has joined us in the development of this campaign Espnes says.

 – For KUPP it is very important that our message is credible both with the GPs and with the specialists in gynecology.
-Inger Øverlie is also leading the revision on the chapter on menopause in the treatment guideline from the Norwegian Association of Gynecologists.
+Inger Øverlie is also leading the revision on the chapter on menopause in the treatment guideline from The Norwegian Society for Gynecology and Obstetrics.
 This ensures that our information is consistent with the new treatment guideline.

 As always, the content of the KUPP campaign is evidence based, and independent from pharmaceutical industry.
 After having a visit from KUPP, the GP should be updated on the newest and relevant knowledge in this area.